arozhkov/jimi-robot/README.md

 * Light. _Well RAM is so cheap nowadays._
 * Not intrusive. _As much as RMI could be._
 * Integration with third-party tools. _?_
-* Compatible with JVM platform JMX server and Weblogic JMX server. _True._
+* Compatible with the JVM platform JMX server and Weblogic JMX server. _True._
 * Collect simple numeric attributes from mbeans and combined data attributes. _True._

 ## Concepts